Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 The Cetina River, winding through the heart of Dalmatia, is Croatia's most famous rafting destination.
 Originating near the Dinara mountain range, this 101-kilometre river carves a dramatic path through limestone canyons, creating a mix of gentle flows and exhilarating rapids.

 For those seeking a more relaxed experience, canoeing or kayaking on the Cetina's calmer stretches is equally rewarding.
-Paddle past ancient watermills, hidden caves, and lush vegetation, and don't be surprised if you spot herons or otters along the way.
+Paddle past ancient watermills, hidden caves, and lush vegetation, and do not be surprised if you spot herons or otters along the way.

 Highlights